Protecting your baby from whooping cough

-The only way you can help protect your baby from getting whooping cough in their first few vulnerable weeks of life is by having the whooping cough vaccine yourself when you're pregnant.
+The only way to help protect your newborn baby from getting whooping cough is by having the vaccine yourself when you're pregnant.

 Recent deaths in babies in the UK, where mothers have not received the vaccine, highlights the importance that pregnant women get vaccinated.
 The disease is especially severe in newborn babies who are most at risk in their first few weeks, when they're too young to start their own vaccinations.